robertfischer3/spring_crypto_watcher/README.md

 Run `python manage.py createsuperuser`, input your email, password and username

-## Files created for the application
-In addition to the default files created by Django when running `django-admin startproject spring_crypto_watcher`.
-The following files were created or modifies by the developer to enable the project

 ### Python Files

 #### views.py
-Views (views.py) forms the core switchboard for multiple services.
-The first is three are application views `Index(View)`, `Analytics(View)`, and `Candle(View)`.
+The `views.py` file forms the core switchboard for multiple application services.
+The first are application views `Index(View)`, `Analytics(View)`, and `Candle(View)`.
 In addition, there are several services that have been created that are called from Javascript clients.
 They are:
 - get_candle_patterns(request, batch):
 - get_ticker(request, symbol):